Wilhelmina Powlett, Duchess of Cleveland: Marriages and progeny

-She was married secondly in 1854 to Lord Harry Vane (1803–1891), youngest son of William Vane, 1st Duke of Cleveland (1766-1842); he succeeded his brother in the dukedom in 1864, and changed his surname to Powlett.
+She was married secondly in 1854 to Lord Harry Vane (1803–1891), youngest son of William Vane, 1st Duke of Cleveland (1766–1842); he succeeded his brother in the dukedom in 1864, and changed his surname to Powlett.
 They had no children, and on Cleveland's death all his titles became extinct, with the exception of the barony of Barnard.

 Death

-Shortly before her 88th birthday, Lady Cleveland unexpectedly died of a cardiac arrest in Wiesbaden, Hesse, a week after undergoing successful eye surgery.
+Shortly before her 88th birthday, the Duchess unexpectedly died of a cardiac arrest in Wiesbaden, Hesse, a week after undergoing successful eye surgery.
 "In spite of her advanced age the Duchess of Cleveland was an indefatigable traveller, and her faculties and interests remained undimmed," reported The Times in her obituary.